GraniteDevices/ArgonServoDriveFirmware/README.md

 If so, then just generated argon_bootload_rom.bin is the binary file going to Argon STM32 MCU.
 Before it can be loaded into drive, it needs to be converted as .gdf file so Granity can use it.

-Convert .bin to .gdf with command:
+Convert .bin to .gdf with command: `makefirmware argon.gdf agron_bootload_rom.bin`.
+Makefirmware is available under utils/makefirmware folder.
-`makefirmware argon.gdf agron_bootload_rom.bin`

 A sucecssfull run of makefirmware will output something like: